Agenda

 Organizers: Department of Budget and Management, Philippines

-The Women, Peace, and Security (WPS) agenda emphasizes the essential role women play in conflict prevention, peace negotiations, and post-conflict reconstruction.
-Across the globe, women’s participatory role in decision-making processes, conflict resolution, and governance has proven essential in creating more inclusive and sustainable peace outcomes.
-Open governance ensures that all stakeholders, especially women, have access to information, can participate in decision-making processes, and hold governments accountable for their commitments to peace and security.
-The integration of the WPS agenda within the principles of open governance offers a transformative approach to achieving lasting peace, where women's roles are not only recognized but actively supported.
+Across the globe, women's participatory role in decision-making processes, conflict resolution, and governance has been proven essential in creating more inclusive and sustainable peace outcomes.
+Open governance, in the same vein, ensures that all stakeholders, especially women, have access to information, can participate in decision-making processes, and hold governments accountable for their commitments to peace and security.

 You(th) And Us: An Intergenerational Dialogue On Climate Change